AkasTKzume69/Beluga-Magisk-Module-Realme-3-3i/installation.md

-# Warning⚠️
-* Your warranty is now void.
-* I am not responsible for bootloop and bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.
-* Please do some research if you have any concerns about features included in this module before installing or flashing it!
-You are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you.
-# Installation
+# Download and Installation Guide
-* Remove first all module that contains all mentioned in the description.
+* Remove first all module that contains all mentioned in the Homepage.
 It may conflict/nuked and possible to messed up your device.
+* If your Realme Settings doesn't have **"Performance Profile"** then follow this.
-* Flash through magisk only.
+* Step 1: Flash Realme-Settings-Uninstaller.zip on download page.
-* Reboot required.
+* Step 2: Reboot
+* Step 3: Download Beluga Module and choose only **GMP** version.